Announcement of Opportunity: Understanding the Effectiveness of Natural Flood Management - Outline bids

 Understanding the Effectiveness of Natural Flood Management (NFM) is a NERC funded programme.
 Its overarching goal is to improve understanding of the suitability and effectiveness of different NFM measures for a range of flood risk scenarios.

-This is a four-year, £4m programme in which applicants are invited to request up to £1·25m (80% full economic cost (FEC)).
+This is a four-year, £4 million programme in which applicants are invited to request up to £1·25 million (80% full economic cost (FEC)).

 The call has two stages: an outline bid and an invited full proposal.
 Only applicants that are successful at the outline bid stage will be eligible to submit a full proposal.
 Applicants that are successful at the outline bid stage will be asked to submit a full bid to a closing date in May 2017.
 The NERC funding contribution will be 80% FEC (with the standard exceptions paid at 100% FEC).